Musée national des beaux-arts du Québec: Permanent collection

 As of March 2019, the museum's permanent collection includes 40,000 works from 4,524 different artists from Quebec, the rest of Canada, and around the world from the 16th century to present day.
 The legislative act that governs the institutions notes that the museum's purpose is to promote, and preserve art from Quebec, from all periods in history, as well as ensure a presence for international art.
 The museum's permanent collection was acquired through donations, purchases, or ordered directly from the artist/collector/merchant.
-The first works acquired for the collection were from the Art Association of Montreal's 37th Spring Exhibition in 1920, although only six of the original works remain in the museum's permanent collection.
+The first works acquired for the collection were from the Art Association of Montreal's 37th Spring Exhibition in 1920, although only six pieces purchased from the exhibition remain in the museum's permanent collection.

 Each pavilion in the museum complex houses a different department of the museum's collection.
 Gérard-Morisset Pavilion houses the museum's historical art collection; the Charles Baillairgé Pavilion houses works of modern art, while the Pierre Lassonde Pavilion houses works of contemporary art.